St. Roch, New Orleans: Demographics

-Recent developments
+21st century developments

-Raising several millions of dollars to renovate most of the landmarks in the neighborhood.
-They have already spent over $3 million working on the St. Roch Market which is now complete.
-The St. Roch Market was originally devastated by the flood waters of Hurricane Katrina, but in July 2012, Mayor Mitch Landrieu initiated the remodeling of the abandoned marketplace.
-Hurricane Katrina did plenty of structural damage to the building and the foundation itself.
+Raising several million dollars to renovate most of the landmarks in the neighborhood, they spent over $3 million working on the St. Roch Market, completed in by 2015.
+The St. Roch Market was devastated by the flood waters of Hurricane Katrina, but in July 2012, Mayor Mitch Landrieu initiated the remodeling of the abandoned marketplace.
+Hurricane Katrina did much structural damage to the building and the foundation itself.
 This damage had to be repaired before the contractors could begin remodeling the structure.
 Also, the electrical and plumbing systems had to be replaced, because they were severely damaged by the flood waters.
 The market was originally opened in 1875, and it was where farmers went to sell their fresh fruits and vegetables.
 Over the years, farmers have stopped going to the market to sell their good; other vendors such as crawfish sellers and po-boy makers have taken their place.
-The newly renovated marketplace will also feature an art walk which guide visitors to the St. Roch Park.
+The newly renovated marketplace will also feature an art walk which guides visitors to the St. Roch Park.
 Now, St. Roch Market is a southern food hall featuring several food and beverage purveyors.

-The city of New Orleans is also trying to revitalize the St. Roch Park which has become desolate and bare in recent years.
+The city of New Orleans is also trying to revitalize the St. Roch Park, which has become desolate and bare in recent years.
 During the months after Hurricane Katrina, the park was converted into a parking lot which housed FEMA trailers.
 After the FEMA trailers were removed, the park was left abandoned.
 However, in early 2013, Mayor Landrieu cleared almost $2 million to renovate and restore the park.
 On July 1, 2013, the mayor led a ribbon cutting ceremony which officially reopened the park.
 The St. Roch park now has a new baseball diamond and a repaved basketball court.